-WIC food instruments may be presented at authorized vendor locations by WIC participants, parents, caretakers or proxies (WIC customer).
-WIC customers are required to take their WIC ID folder to each visit to the store.
-Vendors must request the WIC customer to present the WIC ID folder at the time of the transaction.
-WIC vendors shall not request any other form of identification from WIC customers in order to transact a WIC food instrument.
+WIC food instruments may be presented at authorized vendor locations by WIC participants, parents, caretakers, or proxies (WIC customer).
+WIC customers are required to take their WIC ID folder to each visit to the store when transacting with printed vouchers.
+Vendors must request the WIC customer to present the WIC ID folder at the time of the printed voucher transaction.
+WIC vendors shall not request any other form of identification from WIC customers in order to transact a printed WIC voucher.

 WIC foods must be separated from other food purchases prior to the WIC transaction.
-When approved supplemental food is being purchased with a WIC food instrument, the cashier must complete each food instrument separately and do the following:
+When approved supplemental food is being purchased with a WIC voucher, the cashier must complete each voucher separately and do the following: